kiramclean/notes/talks/software_for_the_internet.md

 - 1. Concurrency → **Erlang VM**
 - 2. Persistence → **The OTP**

-^ 30 years of iterating on best practices for maintaining state in fault-tolerant, distributed systems
+^ - 30 years of iterating on best practices for maintaining state in fault-tolerant, distributed systems

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 > Common Challenges

-^ I want to look at some common problems we deal with in web development today that are hard because of the limitations of the architechture we talked about at the beginning, and that might be easier to solve with Phoenix, because it's able to use processes and leverage the power of the BEAM.
+^ - I want to look at some common problems we deal with in web development today that are hard because of the limitations of the architechture we talked about at the beginning, and that might be easier to solve with Phoenix, because it's able to use processes and leverage the power of the BEAM.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---